MyGet/MyGetDocs/Docs.Site/Docs/Release-Notes/MyGet-1.9.5.markdown

 * [Administrators can now configure IP white-listing for the Enterprise tenant][20]
 * Administrators can now create users directly from within the administrative dashboard
 * Administrators are now able to join feeds even when feed contributor quota is reached
-* VSO, GitHub, CodePlex and BitBucket integrations are now also available for Enterprise tenants
+* VSTS, GitHub, CodePlex and BitBucket integrations are now also available for Enterprise tenants

 ### MyGet Build Services
 * [Support for user-defined variables][17]